+The ARM Compiler toolchain does not support floating-point exception trapping for AArch64 targets.

+Note --

-The feholdexcept and feupdateenv functions let you temporarily disable exception trapping.
-Note The ARM Compiler toolchain does not support floating-point exception trapping for AArch64 targets.
-Note The following functionality requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.
+The following functionality requires a floating-point model that supports exceptions.
+In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.